HOW TO GET STARTED

 Always inspect a kart in person before buying.
 While photos are useful to gather information, getting hands on the kart to check the details is always worth the extra effort.
 When inspecting a kart for purchase, a few things to pay attention to are:

 How old is the chassis?
-If its only a couple years old, spare parts will be easy to find.
+If the model is only a couple of years old, spare parts will be easy to find.
 If the chassis is a decade or more old, spare components may be hard to come by, even from the manufacturer.

 Is the chassis straight?
 Or has it been in a bad accident and been bent beyond repair?
 Small tweaks are fixable, large deformations of the main chassis are not.